-&lt;sup>1 At 8:05 a.m., Mr. Kennedy convened the meeting of the Board of Trustees as the sole member of Wolcott, Wood and Taylor, Inc. All members of the Board were present except Ms. Holmes, Mr. Montgomery, and Governor Quinn.
-There was one agenda item which was approved.
+1At 8:05 a.m., Mr. Kennedy convened the meeting of the Board of Trustees as the sole member of Wolcott, Wood and Taylor, Inc. All members of the Board were present except Ms. Holmes, Mr. Montgomery, and Governor Quinn.
+There was one agenda item, which was approved.
 On motion of Ms. Strobel, seconded by Mr. McMillan, the meeting adjourned at 8:07 a.m.

-&lt;sup>2 Trustee Holmes arrived at 8:08 a.m.
+2 Ms. Holmes arrived at 8:08 a.m.

-Also present were the officers of the Board: Mr. Lester H. McKeever, Jr., treasurer; Mr. Walter K. Knorr, comptroller (and vice president/chief financial officer); Mr. Thomas R. Bearrows, university counsel; and Dr. Susan M. Kies, secretary.
-In addition, the following persons were also in attendance: Ms. Marna K. Fuesting and Ms. C. Ellen Foran, both assistant secretaries; and Ms. Eileen B. Cable, special assistant to the secretary.
+Susan M. Kies, secretary.
+In addition, the following persons were also in attendance: Ms. Marna K. Fuesting and Ms. C. Ellen Foran, both assistant secretaries, and Ms. Eileen B. Cable, special assistant to the secretary.